 Read more: What’s new on HBO Max

-HBO wants to compete more directly with the big streaming video services, particularly Netflix, and it has a wide range of series that will soon be available and may convince people to sign up for the company’s video service.
-You’ll find the eight most interesting ones below, along with approximate release dates.
+HBO wants to compete more directly with the big streaming video services, particularly Netflix.
+It has a wide range of series that will soon be available.
+They may convince people to sign up for the service.
+You’ll find the six most interesting ones below, along with approximate release dates.

 Upcoming HBO series: